Conference Tech & Society: “The Great Overhaul: Reinventing Politics & Media for the Digital Age”

 7.00pm – 8.30pm

-Aspen Institute España and Fundación Telefónica will hold next Wednesday, September 22 from 7.00pm to 8.30pm the second conference of the Tech & Society Program on “The Great Overhaul: Reinventing Politics & Media for the Digital Age” with Nancy Scola, journalist and writer specialized in technology and society and former head of technology at Político magazine, moderated by Jonathan Nelson, Program Manager & Digital Intelligence Specialist at Constella Intelligence.
-The conference will start with a brief presentation by the speaker followed by questions from the moderator and the public.
+Aspen Institute España and Fundación Telefónica held the past September 22, from 7.00pm to 8.30pm, the second conference of the Tech & Society Program on “The Great Overhaul: Reinventing Politics & Media for the Digital Age” with Nancy Scola, journalist and writer specialized in technology and society and former head of technology at Político magazine, moderated by Jonathan Nelson, Program Manager & Digital Intelligence Specialist at Constella Intelligence.
+The conference started with a brief presentation by the speaker followed by questions from the moderator and the public.

 In the last fifteen years, the tremendous power of digital technologies — chief among them social media — has completely changed how the two core social pillars of politics and media are practiced.
 Politicians are learning to contend with near constant scrutiny while scrambling to make the most of global distribution channels.
 Journalists, meanwhile, are attempting to determine how to adapt their field to a world dominated by companies like Facebook, Google, and Amazon while trying to figure out how to pull back the curtain on how those organizations work.
 How, exactly, are those professions adapting?
 And how should they adapt?

-The open conference will take place in English with simultaneous translation into Spanish and will be interpreted in Spanish Sign Language.
+The open conference took place in English with simultaneous translation into Spanish and was interpreted in Spanish Sign Language.
 The auditorium Espacio Fundación Telefónica has limited places, however, it can be followed in streaming here and in social media with the hashtag #TechSociety.
 Check out our COVID-19 Health & Safety Advisory to Aspen España Event Attendees and the Covid measures of Espacio Fundación Telefónica.

 Nancy Scola is a veteran journalist and magazine writer whose work on the intersections of technology and society is published by the Atlantic, Washingtonian, New York, Reuters, POLITICO Magazine, and many other publications.
 She has served as both a senior technology reporter at POLITICO and a staffer writer at the Washington Post.
 Based in Washington, D.C., she is an adjunct professor in journalism and media studies at Georgetown University.
 Before coming to journalism, Nancy worked in the United States Congress, focused on government oversight.
 She holds a B.A. in anthropology and Africana studies from the George Washington University, as well as a master’s degree in anthropology from Boston University.
 She was born and raised in New Jersey.